andrewliang25/andrewliang25.github.io/source/_posts/Comparison-of-Asynchronous-Messaging-JMS-AMQP-and-MQTT.md

 + A standard messaging API for Java platform.
 + Supports two messaging models: `queue` and `topic`.
-+ Supports transactions, message format, and long-lived store.
++ Supports transactions, message format, and long-lived store and forward.
 + Not interoperable with other platforms or languages, and does not define a wire level protocol.